Following is a list of interesting real estate facts and building construction facts compiled from various sources.

 - There was a woman named Edith Macefeild who would not sell her house to make way for a commercial development project in Seattle.
 When she died, she willed the house to the leader of the construction project “in gratitude for the friendship he had shown her during the construction.“

 - India’s richest person, Mukesh Ambani, built a $1 billion home.
-It has 27 habitable floors, including six parking floors for capacity of up to 168 cars.
-A staff of 600 maintain the home.
+It has 27 habitable floors, including six parking floors for up to 168 cars.
+A staff of 600 maintains the home.

 - In Scotland, homeowners paint their front door red when they pay off their mortgage.

-- The Seattle Kingdome was so expensive, that is wasn’t paid off until 2015, a full 15 years after it was demolished.
+- The Seattle Kingdome was so expensive that it wasn’t paid off until 2015, 15 years after being demolished.

 - In 2009, there were more foreclosures in the United States than marriages.

 - The famous Las Vegas strip is, for the most part, not located in the city of Las Vegas.
-To avoid tax, it is in a city known as Paradise, which is completely surrounded by Las Vegas.
+To avoid tax, it is in a city known as Paradise, which Las Vegas completely surround.

 - The White House has been valued at $110,000 Million

-- Using prefabricated modules, some builders in China are able to build a 30-story skyscraper in as little as 15 days.
+- Using prefabricated modules, some builders in China can build a 30-story skyscraper in as little as 15 days.